jasonnnnli/barcode-reader-docs/programming/features/use-format-specific-configuration.md

 # Use Format Specific Configuration

 `FormatSpecification` is part of the configuration template and allows you to configure settings that apply only to the specified barcode format.
 Note that in order to use this feature, you must use a template instead of `RuntimeSettings`.
-Read more on [`RuntimeSettings` and Tempaltes](use-runtimesettings-or-templates.md).
+Read more on [`RuntimeSettings` and templates](use-runtimesettings-or-templates.md).

-The following are a few of the parameters provided in a `FormatSpecification` object:
+This article covers the following parameters provided in a `FormatSpecification` object:

 * [BarcodeFormatIds, BarcodeFormatIds_2](#barcodeformatids-barcodeformatids2)
 * [MirrorMode](#mirrormode)